chandrashekar19/cratehub/README.md

 ## Features
 - Modular and easily scalable code structure
 - Emphasis on developer experience
-- UI components in separate folder which can be swapped for your favorite UI framework easily
+- UI components in separate folder which can be swapped for your favorite UI framework easily .
-- GraphQL schema with associations
-- Database migration and data seeding
+- Database migration and data seeding .
-- User authentication using JSON Web Tokens with GraphQL API
-- File upload feature with GraphQL
-- React storybook demonstrating UI components for web
-- Server side rendering
 - Multi-package setup and dev scripts for an automated dev experiance

 ## Useful for
 - Developers with basic knowledge on React exploring advance React projects
-- Exploring GraphQL
 - Scalable project structure and code
 - Multi-package scripts
 - Sample project with combination of all above